6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 The order date below is expected to follow ‘MM/DD/YYYY’ format.
 While the data may appear correct to humans, any changes in the data format can cause chaos for computers.

-- Joe’s record has date in correct ‘MM/DD/YYYY’ format.
+- Joe’s record has a correct ‘MM/DD/YYYY’ format.

 Data Format conformity issues can typically be identified using regular expressions.